Resources

 CD rippers

 These programs will extract the audio files on a compact disc to your computer.
-Many media players have this capability as well.
+Many media players have this capability built in as well, although these dedicated programs typically give you more options.

 CD burners